 Experience the heart of Limousin culture

-Step into the authentic rhythm of the French countryside.
-Discover local traditions, daily life, and the genuine 'joie de vivre' that awaits you in the Hidden sites to discover in Limousin region.
+Step into the true rhythm of the French countryside.
+Discover local traditions, daily life, that awaits you in the Hidden sites to discover in Limousin region.
 Leave the ordinary behind and embrace a truly enriching journey.

 Uncover ancient legends and hidden histories